LaurenceA/SEMT20003/README.md

 * TB1: all the teaching happens in TB1.
 * TB2: there is a group project in the first half of TB2.

+## Prerequisites
+EMAT20011, EMAT10006 (or equivalent units, i.e good knowledge and experience with Python and basic statistics)

 ## Course Materials for TB1:
 Course materials for each week will be posted here on Monday.
 Course materials each week will include some combination of:
 * There are pdf notes for every week of taught material.